CapitalImpactGroup/website1/README.md

 after crashing the wordpress site again trying to hardcode custom CSS and html elements i have decided back to JAMstack... sorry but wordpress = BAD.
 19th of jan

-2022 created using the gudie for cs50 and JAMSTAck
+2022 created using the guide for cs50 and JAMSTAck